o-licea/C-Code-Analyzer/README.md

 - Make sure you're using **C++ Builder version 12** or higher to avoid compatibility issues.
 - This repository contains only the necessary files for compiling.
 If you encounter any issues, ensure your C++ Builder environment is correctly set up.

----

-Feel free to open an issue if you have any questions or need further assistance!